-Teachers plan learning using our skills-based curriculum to ensure that all areas of learning are covered equally throughout the week, term and year.

-Short term plans indicate targets, Success Criteria, child-initiated and adult-led focus activities, playpartner activities, evaluations and next steps.
+Teachers plan learning using 'Development Matters' along with our skills-based progression document to ensure that all areas of learning are covered equally throughout the week, term and year.
+Short term plans indicate targets, child-initiated and adult-led focus activities, play-partner activities, evaluations and next steps.
 Planning is monitored termly by the Early Years Foundation Stage Lead to ensure consistency, quality teaching and learning and a broad and balanced coverage of the curriculum.
 Teachers take into account the children's interests and incorporate this into weekly planning where possible through reviewing long observations and discussions with children and staff.